Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Experiments

 \section{Experiments}

 In order to demonstrate the advantages of the proposed losses in comparison to the KL loss, we performed experiments.
-We have implemented the JS-G loss and the JS-A loss via a closed-form expression and a Monte-Carlo method respectively, in these experiments \footnote{~In this section, the state-of-the-art KL divergence-based ELBO loss function, the JS-G-based loss function, and the JS-A-based loss function are referred to as KL loss, JS-G loss, and JS-A loss respectively.}.
+We have implemented the divergence part of the JS-G loss and the JS-A loss via a closed-form expression and a Monte-Carlo method respectively, in these experiments.